TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 | Error             | 5 V                      | 8.5 mA                   |
 | Output            | 12 V                     | xxxx mA                  |

 The above table describes the maximum required supply voltage and supply current for each subsystem.
 The input and error subsystems require an identical amount of power to function.
-There are the devices that need power in the input and error subsystems respectively.
+There are devices that need power in the input and error subsystems respectively.

 Main Processor
+-

 Input and Error
 - The TS472 microphone preamplifier must be driven with a 5 VDC signal at a maximum supply current of 2.4 mA [6].
-- The LM741 operational amplifier will be driven with a +5 VDC signal and a -5 VDC signal at a maximum supply current of 2.8 mA[7].
+- The LM741 operational amplifier will be driven with a +5 VDC signal and a -5 VDC signal at a maximum supply current of 2.8 mA [7].
 - The CMA-4544PF-W electret microphone will be driven with a 5 VDC signal at a maximum supply current of 0.5 mA [8].

 Therefore, the total supply current will be 2.4 mA + 2(2.8 mA) + 0.5 mA = 8.5 mA.
 Since the LM741 requires two supply pins, the maximum supply current must be doubled.
 The total output power is $$P=VI=5 V*8.5 mA = 42.5 mW$$

+Output
+- The output will be powered with a 120 VAC to 12 VDC wall-wort called the PS-SP11111 from Parts Express [4].
+The recommended supply voltage is 12 VDC with a maximum power dissipation of 16 W [3].
+The PS-SP11111 that will be used produces an output voltage of 12 V at a maximum input current of 3 A which equates to 36 W of maximum output power [4].

 The below equations show the amount of power required to operate.
 ~~~math